DJOUADI Abdou

 French :

-Rim Ettouri is a lecturer at the Institut des Matériaux de Nantes (IMN), in the Plasma and Thin Films group (PCM).
-She also teaches in the Physics Department (“Electronics, Electrical Energy and Automation” – EEA) of the Science and Technology Faculty of Nantes University.
-Her research focuses on multi-scale modeling of low-pressure plasma processes, in particular for etching and deposition processes used in micro and nanotechnologies.
-She is developing approaches combining Monte Carlo simulations, plasma modeling and surface modeling, with a progressive integration of artificial intelligence (AI) to optimize process prediction and efficiency.
+Rim Ettouri is a lecturer at Nantes University, within the Institut des Matériaux de Nantes Jean Rouxel (IMN), in the Plasmas and Thin Films (PCM) team.
+His research focuses on the multi-scale modeling of low-pressure plasma processes, in particular for the etching and deposition of functional materials used in micro- and nanotechnologies.

 English

-Rim Ettouri is an Assistant Professor at the Institut des Matériaux de Nantes (IMN), within the Plasma and Thin Films (PCM) group.
-She also teaches in the Department of Physics (Electronics, Electrical Energy and Automation – EEA) at Nantes University, Faculty of Science and Technology.
-Her research focuses on multi-scale modeling of low-pressure plasma processes for etching and deposition, with a strong interest in coupling simulation tools with experimental validation and artificial intelligence.
+Rim Ettouri is an Assistant Professor at Nantes University, within the Institut des Matériaux de Nantes Jean Rouxel (IMN), in the Plasma and Thin Films (PCM) group.
+Her research focuses on the multi-scale modeling of low-pressure plasma processes, especially for etching and deposition applications in micro- and nanotechnologies.

 ETTOURI Rim